Graduate Students

 Eva Kuras

-English, French, Italian, Persian.
+English, French, Italian, Persian

 Medieval French, Italian and English literature.
 Classical Persian literature.
 Development of the narrative romance genre.
 "East-West" cultural transmission in the Middle Ages.